gonzaloesanchez/OFDM_TP/OFDM_TP.srcs/sources_1/ip/viterbi_v7_0_1/viterbi_readme.txt

 The following files were generated for 'viterbi' in directory /home/gonza/Maestria/FPGA_Comms/OFDM_TP/OFDM_TP.srcs/sources_1/ip/viterbi_v7_0_1/

+Generate FLIST file:
+   Text file listing all of the output files produced when a customized core was generated in the CORE Generator.

+   * viterbi_flist.txt

 XCO file generator:
    Generate an XCO file for compatibility with legacy flows.